cloudfoundry/bosh-azure-cpi-release/README.md

 Here are the steps to take to get your environment ready (Ideally, if you use RVM or RBENV, create a new gemset):

+1. Install related tools:

+    >sudo apt-get install -y libsqlite3-dev libxml2-dev libxslt-dev libmysqlclient-dev libpq-dev

-1. Clone the BOSH repo mentioned above
+2. Clone the BOSH repo mentioned above
-2. CD to the bosh_cli folder in the cloned repo and run:
+3. CD to the bosh_cli folder in the cloned repo and run:

     >gem build bosh_cli.gemspec

-    >gem install (outputted_gem_file)
+    >gem install (outputted_gem_file) --no-ri --no-rdoc

-3. Repeat the above steps for the bosh_cli_plugin_micro folder in the root of the repo
+4. Repeat the above steps for the bosh_cli_plugin_micro folder in the root of the repo

 ## Installation